isadoracosenza/clinical-outcomes-code/README.md

 # EBserh Clinical Outcomes – Project Repository

-This repository contains the code, notebooks, and files used in the project for predicting hospital outcomes at the Federal University of Pelotas University Hospital (HE-UFPel), including mortality, length of stay, and 7- and 30-day readmission.
+This repository contains the code, notebooks, and files used in the project for predicting hospital outcomes at the Federal University of Pelotas University Hospital (HE-UFPel), including mortality, length of stay, and 30-day readmission.

 > **Disclaimer:** The original codebase existed in a different directory structure.
 Therefore, **relative paths may not work out of the box** when running the notebooks in this organized version.
 This structure was created solely to improve **transparency, documentation, and partial reproducibility**, while preserving the logic and results of the original development.